Skip to main content

 Features

-• easier to set up and deploy staging because only a single set of staging environments are needed per format
+• easier to set up and deploy staging because only a single set of staging environments is needed per format

-• trying to use a single staging environment can be very difficult to manage many team repositories
+• trying to use a single staging environment can make it very difficult to manage many team repositories

 • team staging environments will result in a large number of repositories/groups to manage

-• one size fits all model may not work with very different teams with different release cadence and requirements
+• one size-fits-all model may not work with very different teams with different release cadences and requirements

 • teams can have their pipeline customized to best fit their needs